 Before continuing though, a quick word of advice.
 This area guide is going to be VERY LONG so grab a cup of coffee, settle in, and get ready to do some serious reading.
 I’ll be outlining all the information you need to get the most out of a trip to Hakone while avoiding several common pitfalls.

-The Free Pass can be purchased either in Hakone or at Odakyu’s base in Shinjuku (see the above map to navigate the labyrinthine station).
-It seems that it’s also possible to reserve a pass online however you will need to pick it up in person anyway.
+While you can purchase the Hakone Free Pass in person at one of Odakyu’s kiosks in Odawara or Shinjuku (see the above map to navigate the labyrinthine station), it’s a lot easier to just reserve it online or via the dedicated app.
 The passes are a significant investment up front but a real godsend when it comes to getting around the area.
 Do yourself a favor and buy a pass.
 This way you avoid the headache of having to figure out the price of each leg of the journey.
 It’s cheaper in the long run anyway!

-While the Romance Car might be a good option for those already living in Japan, there’s a faster and cheaper option for JR Rail Pass holders.
+While the Romance Car might be a good option for those already living in Japan, there’s a faster and cheaper option for certain JR rail pass holders.
 Simply hop on any of the Kodama Shinkansen trains bound for Osaka and get off at Odawara Station.
 Doing so will allow you to cut your travel time down to approximately an hour while not incurring any additional costs thanks to the JR Rail Pass.
 Talk about a bargain!

-If this weren’t enough reason to take the Shinkansen already, Odawara is also home to the interesting and conveniently located Odawara Castle (here’s my article on it).
+If this weren’t enough reason to take the Shinkansen already, Odawara is also home to the interesting and conveniently located Odawara Castle.
 If you budget your time for a day and a half, you can hit up the castle on Day One before making your way to Hakone around 2:00 to 3:00 PM.
 This is my preferred method when visiting the area and one that I highly encourage you to consider.

 Please note, if you opt for the Shinkansen, you can still purchase the Hakone Free Pass once you arrive in Odawara.
 This is a good way to save additional time as there will likely be shorter lines than at either of the terminal stations.
 Once have a pass in hand you’ll be able to continue on via the Hakone Tozan Railway to Hakone Yumoto Station for free.
 This means that the entire trip can be done for just the price of the Hakone Free Pass!